-If you own a large company or a small family-operated business, the success of any business depends on smart strategy and planning.
+If you own a large company or even a small, family-operated business in San Antonio, Texas for instance, the success of any business depends on smart strategy and planning.
 It’s important for you to protect your hard work.
 The Harrin Group offers business solutions to help ensure that all the effort and money invested in your business won’t disappear when the unexpected happens.

 A Buy-Sell Agreement Funded With Life Insurance